CREWdecisions/elicitr/README.md

 #> ✔ Data added to "Round 2" from "data.frame"
 ```

-To keep the anonymity of the experts, their names are converted to short
+To keep the anonymity of experts, their names are converted to short
 sha1 hashes and saved in the `id` column.
 These are then used to match
 the expert’s answers in the multiple rounds.